Nagma: Politics

-It was reported that Bharatiya Janata Party (BJP), wanted to field Nagma as a candidate from Hyderabad for the 2004 General Lok Sabha Elections.
+It was reported that Bharatiya Janata Party (BJP) wanted to field Nagma as a candidate from Hyderabad for the 2004 General Lok Sabha Elections.
 But she decided to join Congress in 2004 and campaigned in Andhra Pradesh.

-She cited Congress Party's "commitment towards secularism and welfare of the poor and weaker sections" as her reason for joining.
-Later, after joining the Congress, Nagma has reportedly said that she first supported the Congress Party because of her admiration for Rajiv Gandhi.
+She cited Congress party's "commitment towards secularism and welfare of the poor and weaker sections" as her reason for joining it.
+After joining the Congress, Nagma has reportedly said that she first supported the Congress party because of her admiration for Rajiv Gandhi.

-She contested 2014 Lok Sabha elections from Meerut as Congress candidate, securing fourth position with 42,911votes, She lost her deposit.
+She contested 2014 Lok Sabha elections from Meerut as Congress candidate, securing fourth position with 42,911 votes.
+She lost her deposit.

 In a 2006 interview, she made a direct link between her family history and her political activism: "My mom is Muslim and my dad is Hindu.
-We were brought up to respect all religions.She said I personally experienced the Love of Jesus Christ from early on and His uniqueness and identifies herself as a Christian.
+We were brought up to respect all religions.
+She said "I personally experienced the Love of Jesus Christ from early on and His uniqueness and identifies herself as a Christian.
 Communal riots pained me.
 I wanted to do something.
-So I joined politics.".
+So I joined politics."
 She had to turn down an offer to run for India's Lok Sabha in 2003 due to her many film commitments.
 "If I wanted to become a member of Parliament I would need to give 100 per cent to my constituency — which I could not at that point of time."
 In an interview with the Hindustan Times in 2007, she said "politics will continue".

 Nagma was appointed the general secretary of All India Mahila Congress in 2015.